-David: Yes, so let’s define it.
+David Tian: Yes, so let’s define it.
 One of the great exponents of masculine-feminine energy is Tony Robbins, of all people.
-I think he reserves this lesson or getting deeper into masculine-feminine for his more pricy, higher-end programs, partly I think because it is more politically-correct in the current time.
-With that having been said, I am taking some inspiration from one of his seminars on this date with destiny, where I was first exposed to a very clear presentation of a masculine-feminine in terms of relationships.
+I think he reserves this lesson or getting deeper into masculine-feminine for his more pricey, higher-end programs, partly I think because it is more politically-sensitive or it’s less politically-correct in the current time.
+With that having been said, I am taking some inspiration from one of his seminars on this Date with Destiny, where I was first exposed to a very clear presentation of a masculine-feminine in terms of relationships.

 It’s hard to define.
 I’m going to define it scientifically as far as I can, and then I’m going to define it more from a humanistic literary approach, which is what Tony Robbins takes.
 The scientific approach is what dominates masculinity studies in the academic, in the universities.
 This is why there’s so much worry about toxic masculinity.
 And what it doesn’t pay attention to is the psychological.
 So, the purely physical masculinity is any personality traits that are encouraged or developed by more testosterone in the system.

 You can see how that could quickly become toxic.
 You get too aggressive, too assertive, and too violent, seeking out competition and challenge and so on.
 But at the most basic level, you can define masculinity as whatever testosterone would encourage, and you can define femininity as whatever estrogen encourages.
 This can lead into immature femininity and immature masculinity, and it can be the opposite: well-developed masculinity or mature masculine and mature feminine.